 - A VA funding fee is usually required.

-- The VA streamline program allows for energy efficient improvements can be refinanced into the loan.
+- The VA streamline program allows for energy efficient improvements that can be refinanced into the loan.

 - Your monthly mortgage payment may increase if you finance energy efficient home improvements, finance your closing costs including the funding fees, finance points, or get a higher interest rate if you move to a fixed rate loan.